In today’s challenging economy, Government Agencies at all levels are faced with:

 - Coordinating services with customers led to waiting while the details of the problem were established.
 The team confirmed this by discussing it with multiple subject matter experts.

 - Insufficient information was a related issue.
-This turned out to be a defect which created rework, leading the problem-solving investigation down the wrong path.
+This turned out to be a defect that created rework, leading the problem-solving investigation down the wrong path.
 The team confirmed this by discussing it with customers and technicians, revealing that many issues could have been resolved on the first call.

 Phase 4: Improve